LiShiSangZi/egg-keystone/README.md

 To use this configuration, you need to make sure you also have a memcached to save the keystone token temporality.
 Because we don't want to generate a token everytime you need it.

 ## Install
+Please make sure node 7.9.0 or above is install before you start.

 ```
 $ npm i egg-keystone --save
 ```